K-Bugz/Code-Quiz/README.md

 ### Directions
 1. Enter your name
 2. Click start quiz
-3. Answer the questoins to the best of your knowledge
+3. Answer the questions to the best of your knowledge
 4. Look at high score